-Managing social media accounts for a brand, no matter how big or small, is not easy -- and one of the biggest and most consistent challenges is staying organized.
+Managing social media accounts for a brand is not easy – and one of the biggest challenges is organizing your social media content.

 Between managing social promotion goals from different departments, staying up-to-date on social mentions and trends, and posting relevant and engaging content on a regular basis, being a social media manager can sometimes feel like herding cats.

-How on earth do busy social media managers keep their ducks in a row?
-We asked the people who run social media for their brands from across the United States for their best tips on staying organized.
-Here's what they shared with us -- use these tips both to keep order and stay sane.
+So, how do busy social media managers keep their ducks in a row?
+We asked the people who run social media for their brands from across the U.S. for their best tips on staying organized.
+Here's what they shared with us.

 Scheduling posts saves a lot of time, and it allows you to focus on other parts of your job instead of being constantly distracted by the need to publish at certain times of day.